 The query runs in the database to check whether the username and password are valid.
-If the credentials are correct, then the query retrieves the particular account.
+The server will look in the database to see if an account has the username "bdhbhdm" and a password "123456".
+If the credentials are correct, then the query retrieves that particular account.
 Otherwise, it displays an error message.

 SELECT id FROM users WHERE username='1' or '1'='1 ' and password='1' or '1'='1 '

 What we're doing with this query is telling the database if you find an account where the username and password are 1 or if the statement 1=1 is true, grant us access.
 Since the statement 1=1 is always true, the database will grant you access.

 - username: admin'-- and password: anything.
 In this case, the query becomes,

 SELECT id FROM users WHERE username='admin' -- and password='xxxxx 'The two dash characters (--) ignore the part after its position.
 So the query only checks the username, and the attacker will gain access to the admin account.

 - This type of attack can be defeated by validating inputs in a form.

 - The SQL injection payload works based on the type of database.